Tohono Oʼodham

-The Tohono Oʼodham (/təˈhoʊnoʊ ˈɔːtəm, - ˈoʊtəm/ tə-HOH-noh-_-AW-təm-,_-_-OH-təm, /ood/) are a Native American people of the Sonoran Desert, residing primarily in the U.S. state of Arizona and the northern Mexican state of Sonora.
-The United States federally recognized tribe is the Tohono Oʼodham Nation.
-The Ak-Chin Indian Community also has Tohono Oʼodham citizens.
+The Tohono O'odham (/təˈhoʊnoʊ ˈɔːtəm, - ˈoʊtəm/ tə-HOH-noh-_-AW-təm-,_-_-OH-təm, /ood/) are a Native American people of the Sonoran Desert, residing primarily in the U.S. state of Arizona and the northern Mexican state of Sonora.
+The United States federally recognized tribe is the Tohono O'odham Nation.
+The Ak-Chin Indian Community also has Tohono O'odham citizens.

-The Tohono Oʼodham Nation governs the Tohono Oʼodham Indian Reservation, a major reservation located in southern Arizona.
-It encompasses portions of three counties: Pima, Pinal, and Maricopa in the United States.
-Tohono Oʼodham territory extends into the Mexican state of Sonora.
+The Tohono O'odham Nation governs the Tohono O'odham Indian Reservation, a major reservation in southern Arizona.
+It encompasses portions of Pima, Pinal, and Maricopa Counties and extends into the Mexican state of Sonora.

 Name

-The Tohono Oʼodham tribal government and most of the people have rejected the common exonym Papago since the 1980s.
-They call themselves Tohono Oʼodham, meaning "desert people".
+The Tohono O'odham tribal government and most of the people have rejected the common exonym Papago since the 1980s.
+They call themselves Tohono O'odham, meaning "desert people".

-The Akimel O’odham, a neighboring tribe, referred to them as Ba꞉bawĭkoʼa, meaning "eating tepary beans".
-The Spanish colonizers learned that name from the Pima and transliterated it as Pápago, in their pronunciation.
+The Akimel O'odham, a neighboring tribe, referred to them as Ba꞉bawĭko'a, meaning "eating tepary beans".
+The Spanish colonizers learned that name from the Pima and transliterated it as Pápago.
 Anglo settlers in the area adopted that term.